DHTMLX/docs-suite/docs/grid/api/grid_adjust_config.md

     </tbody>
 </table>

-The **adjust** property has a priority over the [autoWidth](../../../grid/configuration/#autowidth-for-columns) property, which is specified either for a grid or for its column, and over the [width](../../../grid/api/api_gridcolumn_properties/) property which is specified for the column.
+The **adjust** property has a priority over the [autoWidth](../../../grid/configuration/#autowidth-for-columns) property if it is specified either for a grid or for its column, and over the [width](../../../grid/api/api_gridcolumn_properties/) property of the column.

 The width the columns will be adjusted to also depends on the values of the [minWidth/maxWidth](../../../grid/api/api_gridcolumn_properties/) properties if they are set for a column.